-4 Breast Implant Safety Considerations You Need to Know
+Are Breast Implants Safe: 4 Safety Considerations You Need To Know

 If you’re considering breast implants, you’ve probably learned all about them, including the types, sizes, incisions, and more.
-One of the most important aspects to consider is safety.
-While most women are happy with their results and never have significant problems, there are risks to consider.
+One of the most important aspects to consider is “are breast implants safe”.
+While most women are happy with their results and never have significant problems, there are risks to breast implant manufacturers to consider.

-Below are the most important safety considerations to know about breast augmentation.
-If you have any concerns, please talk about them with your plastic surgeon.
+Below are the most important safety considerations to know about breast implants .
+If you have any concerns or are wondering are breast implants worth it, please talk about them with your board certified plastic surgeon.

-It’s wise to make a well-informed decision before you make a significant health decision that could affect the rest of your life.
-Consider these factors about implants:
+It’s wise to make a well-informed decision before you make a significant health decision certain breast implants that could affect the rest of your life.
+Consider these factors about breast implants:

 • Breast implants won’t last forever for most people.
 At some time, you may need follow-up surgery to remove or correct the implant.
 If you want to have them taken out later, you may need a breast lift to get your breasts back to how they used to look.